 If you want to find out about 'The Blood and Tears Walk' go straight HERE now.
 Otherwise keep reading for information about my 'Bloody London' book...

-Something like 1500 people have bought my 'Bloody London' book in the last year.
-If anyone has bought the book but has not yet come on 'The Blood and Tears Walk', and if you would like your copy of the book personally signed, then bring along the book and do the walk with me and at the end I will personally sign the book for you with a little message.
+Something like 2000 people have bought my 'Bloody London' book in the fifteen months since it came out.
+If anyone has bought the book but has not yet come on 'The Blood and Tears Walk', and if you would like your copy of the book personally signed, then bring along the book and do the walk with me and at the end I will personally autograph your copy of the book for you and add a little message.

 CHUNK OF 'BLOODY LONDON' FOR FREE.